reactabular/reactabular/packages/reactabular-tree/README.md

 `reactabular-tree` provides tree helpers for Reactabular.

-To get children folding work, you should include default styling (`style.css`) to your project.
+> You can find suggested default styling for the package at `style.css` in the package root.

 **Example:**